Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Experiments

-To further evaluate how our method leverages learned agile locomotion skills for downstream tasks, we designed a set of tasks and tested our method against standard baselines in both simulation and real-world scenarios.
+To evaluate how our method leverages learned agile locomotion skills for high-level tasks, we designed a set of tasks and tested our method against baselines in simulation and the real world.

-\textbf{Downstream Tasks:} Our task suite comprises: \texttt{Following Command}: This involves directing the robot to move with specific linear and angular velocities, sampled uniformly between $0 \sim 2$ m/s and $-2 \sim 2$ rads/s.
-In our motion prior, the robot is trained to move and turn at the reference motion's speed; hence, to follow a command precisely, the high-level policy should smoothly interpolate between different speeds. \texttt{Jump Forward}: This task requires the robot to execute a jump during a forward run.
-We have adapted a subset of jumping rewards from CAJun~\cite{yang2023cajun} to evaluate policy interpolation between jumping and running motions within a fixed timeframe. \texttt{Following Command + Jump Forward}: Here, the robot must either jump forward or adjust to changing commanded speeds.
+\textbf{High-level Tasks \& Observation:} Our tasks include: \texttt{Following Command}: directing the robot to move with specific linear and angular velocities.
+Linear velocity commands range from $0 \sim 2$ m/s, and angular velocity commands range from $-2 \sim 2$ rads/s.
+In our motion prior, the robot is trained to move and turn at the reference motion's speed.
+Hence, to follow a command precisely, the high-level policy needs to smoothly interpolate between different speeds. \texttt{Jump Forward}: directing the robot to jump while running.
+We have adapted a subset of jumping rewards from CAJun~\cite{yang2023cajun} to evaluate policy interpolation between jumping and running motions within a fixed timeframe. \texttt{Following Command + Jump Forward}: directing the robot to either jump forward or adjust to changing commanded speeds.
 To optimize episode return, the robot should not only use the agile locomotion skills from the reference motion dataset but also develop unobserved skills like executing sharp turns.
+Detailed high-level observations for different tasks are provided in the Appendix~\ref{appendix:implementation_details}.